 As you ascend higher into the mountains, the scenery becomes more breathtaking, with snow-capped peaks rising above you on all sides.
 The final stretch of the trek takes you through a dense forest of pine trees before emerging at Tengboche, a small village home to a famous Buddhist monastery.

 The trek from Tengboche to Dingboche is a moderate to challenging hike that takes you through the beautiful landscapes of the Khumbu region of Nepal.
 The trail starts at the Tengboche Monastery, a famous Tibetan Buddhist monastery in the Solu-Khumbu district.
-From here, you will follow the Imja Khola river through rhododendron forests and past small villages, eventually reaching the village of Dingboche.
+From here, you will follow the Imja Khola River through rhododendron forests and past small villages, eventually reaching the village of Dingboche.

 The trail is well-marked and easy to follow, but it has some steep sections that can be challenging for those not used to high-altitude trekking.
 Along the way, you can take in breathtaking views of the surrounding mountains, including Ama Dablam, Lhotse, and Nuptse.